mpytlik-intel/edge-ai-suites/manufacturing-ai-suite/industrial-edge-insights-vision/apps/weld-porosity/docs/user-guide/get-started.md

     ```

     > **NOTE:** This will start the pipeline.
-We can view the inference stream on WebRTC by opening a browser and navigating to http://<HOST_IP>:8889/weld/
+To view the inference stream on WebRTC, open a browser and navigate to http://<HOST_IP>:8889/weld/

 8. Get status of pipeline instance(s) running.